 Sharpen Your IT Expertise with These 4 Strategies

 Comprehensive training courses are a great way to gain a better understanding of the tools you’re working with.
 Visit the website of the company that makes the product you’re interested in, and see if they offer training videos, presentations, or webinars designed for both new and experienced users.
-On-demand training courses provide additional flexibility for IT professionals and are a great way to gain new skills on your own time and at your own pace.
+On-demand training courses and automation certifications provide additional flexibility for IT professionals and are a great way to gain new skills on your own time and at your own pace.

 A knowledgebase is a library of information about a product, provided and maintained by the company that makes the product.
 Knowledgebases include FAQs, troubleshooting, workarounds, and how-to articles, and are usually prepared by support teams within the company that makes the product.
 Look around the company’s website or customer portal, and check to make sure the knowledgebase is regularly updated, relevant to your product version, and easy to search.

 Online forums are great resources to browse through and can be hosted on a company’s website or in a portal exclusive to customers.
 Customers post questions and feedback and receive good information about use cases, best practices, and common solutions.
 There are usually also product announcements posted to forums which is great, especially if you’re keen on learning more about a product’s latest features and capabilities.

 Learn how other IT professionals are implementing the products you use most.
 Often, a product’s website will feature case studies, sometimes in print and sometimes in video, featuring customers who explain their migration strategies, their best practices, and what they’ve learned from their experiences with a particular product.
 Hearing a new perspective on a product can be a great way to start thinking outside the box as you work on implementation and scaling strategies.

 Have other tips to share?
 Let us know in the comments below.